 > For lack of information—many people simply do not know how to forgive, or they are misinformed about forgiveness.

-The opposite is true.
+Actually, the opposite is true.
 You know you have truly forgiven only when there is absolutely no residual negative energy within you.
 You feel light-hearted, free, grateful.
 With true forgiveness, you may still remember what happened, but you see the person and/or behavior in a completely different way.
 You no longer see a transgression at all.
 For example, you may realize what the other person said or did was actually a desperate attempt to get reassurance or support, with no intent to hurt you.
 Or maybe you now realize what they did ultimately was a catalyst for you to make a significant positive life change.
 Instead of perceiving an attack, you actually see a gift!

 I have often seen this dynamic in my work in the field of addictions.
 Participants in a treatment program will tell me they initially were enraged.
 They felt attacked and betrayed when their partner or family member did an intervention, but now, after several weeks in treatment and as the fog of addiction is lifting, they are grateful.
 They actually see what the other person did as a gift!